latinos/PlotsConfigurationsRun3/WH_SS/2022EE/README.md

-# WZ Control Region
+# WH_SS

-This configuration is used to plot the WZ control region looking at 2022 data.
+This configuration is used to plot the WH Same-Sign signal region.

 The instructions to run the analysis follow.